 Educational Achievement & Access Program

 The Educational Achievement & Access Program (EAP) provides under-prepared students with the opportunity and support they need to obtain a college education.
-EAP includes a challenging introductory five-week summer program that assists students in developing their academic skills.
+EAP includes a challenging introductory five-week residential summer program that assists students in developing their academic skills.
 The program provides the first step toward achieving academic success at WestConn by offering a rewarding “head start” toward a student’s college career.

 EAP Eligibility Requirements